CalConnect/DEVGUIDE/FreeBusyAvailability.md

 # FreeBusy and Availability
-The problem we are genrally trying to address here is the answer to a question posed to  group of people and resources:
+The problem we are generally trying to address here is the answer to a question posed to  group of people and resources:

    * When can we have this meeting?